 - Severe form: A condition is severe if the diameter of the lesion exceeds by covering the extensive skin areas.

-Chromomycosis can be diagnosed based on thick-walled, sclerotic muriform cells or medlar bodies from the skin scraping.
+Chromomycosis diagnosis requires thick-walled, sclerotic muriform cells or medlar bodies from the skin scraping.

-Culture method: A sample of the infected site can be cultured on selective media like Sabouraud agar media (SDA) supplemented with cycloheximide.
+Culture method: You need to culture the sample of the infected site in selective media like Sabouraud agar media (SDA) supplemented with cycloheximide.
 On standard media, chromomycosis can be characterized by the slow growth of black colonies.
-For further assessment of the disease, the slide culture method is employed to determine the microscopic features.
+For further assessment of the disease, the slide culture method is usually employed to determine the microscopic features.

-Direct examination: The presence of sclerotic medlar bodies can be directly examined in the potassium hydroxide mounts.
+Direct examination: We could examine the presence of sclerotic medlar bodies by preparing potassium hydroxide mounts.
 It results in dark golden brown, sub-globose, multicellular, planate and dividing yeast cells of medlar bodies.

 Other techniques: Techniques like biopsy and molecular methods confirm the diagnosis.
-Duplex PCR of ribosomal DNA helps in the diagnosis of Fonsecaea sp. and oligonucleotide primer diagnoses the presence of C. carrionii.
+Duplex PCR of ribosomal DNA diagnoses Fonsecaea sp. and oligonucleotide primer diagnoses the presence of C. carrionii.

 Treatment of Chromomycosis